Backwashing (water treatment)

-In terms of water treatment, including water purification and sewage treatment, backwashing refers to pumping water backwards through the filters media, sometimes including intermittent use of compressed air during the process.
+In terms of water treatment, including water purification and sewage treatment, backwashing refers to pumping water backwards through the filter's media, sometimes including intermittent use of compressed air during the process.
 Backwashing is a form of preventive maintenance so that the filter media can be reused.
 In water treatment plants, backwashing can be an automated process that is run by local programmable logic controllers (PLCs).
 The backwash cycle is triggered after a set time interval, when the filter effluent turbidity is greater than a treatment guideline or when the differential pressure (head loss) across the filter exceeds a set value.